marcbal77/react-weather-app-demo/README.md

 # react-weather-app-demo
-Creating a weather app with react with "Create React App"
+Creating a weather app with react using "Create React App" for dependencies

 ``` SQL